tweepy/tweepy/docs/auth_tutorial.rst

 Tweepy tries to make OAuth as painless as possible for you.
 To begin the process we need to register our client application with Twitter.
-Create a new application and once you are done you should have your consumer token and secret.
+To create a new application you will need to go to `Twitter App page <https://apps.twitter.com>`_ and click on "Create a new app".
+Follow the instruction and agree with the terms and conditions.
+Now that you have created your application go to "Keys and Access Tokens".
+This is where you will find your Consumer Key (consumer_token), Consumer Secret (consumer_secret).
 Keep these two handy, you'll need them.

 The next step is creating an OAuthHandler instance.
 Into this we pass our consumer token and secret which was given to us in the previous